Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Introduction

-Our system is modeled as a two-dimensional discrete time Markov chain, and we show that the generating function of the stationary joint relay queue length distribution by solving a fundamental functional equation with the aid of a Riemann-Hilbert boundary value problem.
-Furthermore, each relay node employs an adaptive transmission policy, under which it adapts its transmission probabilities based on the status of the queue of the other relay.
-Moreover, the kernel of this functional equation has never been treated in the related literature.
+Our system is modeled as a two-dimensional discrete time Markov chain, and we derive the generating function of the stationary joint relay queue length distribution in terms of the solution of a Riemann-Hilbert boundary value problem.
+Furthermore, each relay node employs a state-dependent transmission policy, under which it adapts its transmission probabilities based on the status of the queue of the other relay.
+In addition, the kernel of this functional equation has never been treated in the related literature.
 More precisely, \begin{itemize} \item Based on a relation among the values of the transmission probabilities we distinguish the analysis in two cases, which are different both in the modeling, and in the technical point of view.
-In particular, the analysis leads to the formulation of two boundary value problems \cite{ga} (i.e., a Dirichlet, and a Riemann-Hilbert problem), the solution of which will provide the generating function of the stationary joint distribution of the queue size for the relays.
-This is the key element for obtaining expressions for the average delay at each user node.
-To our best knowledge, it is the first time in the related literature on cooperative networks with MPR capabilities, where such an analysis is performed. \item Furthermore, for the two-user, two-relay symmetric system, we provide explicit expression for the average queueing delay, without the need of solving a boundary value problem. \end{itemize} Concluding, the analytical results in this work, to the best of our knowledge, have not been reported in the literature.
+In particular, the analysis leads to the formulation of two boundary value problems \cite{ga} (i.e., a Dirichlet, and a Riemann-Hilbert problem), the solution of which provides the generating function of the stationary joint distribution of the queue size for the relays.
+This is the key element for obtaining expressions for the average delay at each relay node.
+To the best of our knowledge, it is the first time in the related literature on cooperative networks with MPR capabilities, where such an analysis is performed. \item Furthermore, for the two-sources, two-relay symmetric system, we provide an explicit expression for the average queueing delay, without the need of solving a boundary value problem. \end{itemize} Concluding, the analytical results in this work, to the best of our knowledge, have not been reported in the literature.